mjhm/chai-match-pattern/README.md

     {
       "tvshows": {
         "_.arrayOfDups:2": [
-          {"_.size": 3},
+          "_.isSize:3",
           "_.isContainerFor:Sopranos"
         ]
       },
       "...": ""
     }
 ```
 In this example `_.arrayOfDups:2` creates two copies of the "tvshows" array.
-It applies the transform `_.size` to the first array and matches the result against "3".
-The second copy of the array is checked directly by `_.isContainerFor:Sopranos`.
+The first copy is matched against `_.isSize:3` and the second copy is checked against by `_.isContainerFor:Sopranos`.

 ## Customization

 In many cases application of transforms will create unintuitive and hard to understand pattern specifications.
-Fortunately creating custom matchers and custom transforms is as easily accomplished via lodash mixins.
+Fortunately creating custom matchers and custom transforms is easily accomplished via lodash mixins.
 For our examples we've added two lodash mixins:
 ```
 var _ = require('lodash-checkit');
 _.mixin({